-You have an application that had been working well but it has encountered issues after you upgraded your Windows.
+You have an application that had been working well but it has encountered issues after you applied a Windows hot fix.

-- Right click Start icon, click on Command Prompt (Admin) or Windows Powershell (Admin)
+1. Right click Start icon, click on Command Prompt (Admin) or Windows Powershell (Admin).

-- Type below command and press Enter to get the Windows original install date
+2. Type below command and press Enter to list the Windows hot fixes.

 systeminfo | find /I "Install Date"